Who Owns CellCept?

 Key growth drivers in 2025 included Phesgo for breast cancer, Xolair for food allergies, Ocrevus for multiple sclerosis, Hemlibra for hemophilia A, and Vabysmo for severe eye diseases.
 These products demonstrate Roche's strength across multiple therapeutic areas and its ability to deliver innovative treatments that address significant patient needs.

 Looking toward 2026, Roche expects Group sales growth in the mid single digit range and core earnings per share growth in the high single digit range at constant exchange rates.
-The company plans to further increase its dividend, continuing its track record of shareholder returns.
+The company plans to further increase its dividend to CHF 9.80 per share, which would mark the 39th consecutive dividend increase if approved by shareholders.
 For 2026, Roche is shifting focus from consolidation to optimization, emphasizing internal pipeline development and R&D process improvements to enhance productivity and decision-making.

 Roche's strategic priorities include investing in programs with potential to redefine care standards, particularly in oncology, neuroscience, and immunology.
 The company maintains a $10 billion annual budget for potential acquisitions and partnerships, prioritizing strategic fit and scientific differentiation over transaction size.
 This approach reflects Roche's commitment to long-term value creation and sustainable growth while maintaining operational discipline.